yuliswe/dpt-rp1-cpp/README.md

 # Welcome to dpt-rp1-cpp

 This is a C++ library for file syncing with Sony DPT-RP1 reader, inspired by dpt-rp1-py.
 In addition to file syncing, our library provides version control using git.
-The goal is to prevent file loss due to user mistake for software bugs that may happen during sycing.
+The goal is to prevent file loss due to user mistakes or software bugs that may happen during sycing.

 ## Simplest Example